Pugaform/pugabuild/Technical Guides/AWS Infrastructure/readme.md

 - **Secure IAM Roles:** Fine-grained access control through dedicated IAM roles and policies for cluster management, external secrets, DNS management, and load balancing.
 - **Secrets Management:** Secure storage of GitOps repository credentials using AWS Secrets Manager.

-By deploying this infrastructure, **Pugaform** ensures a ready-to-use, secure, and efficient environment for managing Kubernetes applications, facilitating smooth onboarding and scalable operations.
+By deploying this infrastructure, **Pugabuild** ensures a ready-to-use, secure, and efficient environment for managing Kubernetes applications, facilitating smooth onboarding and scalable operations.

 ---
 For any questions or support, please reach out to [support@pugaform.com](mailto:support@pugaform.com).